ExpressionEngine/ExpressionEngine-User-Guide/source/getting_started/create_categories.rst

 **Note:** Member assignments can be made later so the red warning can be safely ignored for the purpose of this tutorial.

-**Note:** All group assignments will be made later in the tutorial.

 Create a New Category
 ---------------------

-These will be the hierarchal labels for your content.
+These will be the categories for your content.
 Name your first category "Example News"

 .. figure:: ../images/ee2_cp_create_category.png